 In an ideal world, yes.
 But unfortunately, that’s not the world your data exists in.
 Here are a few common reasons your QuickBooks data could be dirty:

-- Limited mandatory entry fields: In QuickBooks, you’re only only required to enter your customers’ first and last names.
+- Limited mandatory entry fields: In QuickBooks, you’re only required to enter your customers’ first and last names.
 You aren’t able to customize or create additional mandatory entry fields, which can lead to missing information.

 - Customers and leads are all the same: Trying to differentiate existing customers from leads can be a headache; you’ll have an inaccurate representation of your leads, but you’ll also face the challenge of discerning active and inactive customers, as well as your leads.

 - Old data won’t go away without a fight: Looking to clear out old leads or inactive customers?
 With QuickBooks, you can only remove data points entry-by-entry, making it a tedious task.
-So if you want to avoid spending hours cleaning up data, make sure that your leads and data belongs there in the first place.
+So if you want to avoid spending hours cleaning up data, make sure that your leads and data belong there in the first place.

 - Your CRM and QuickBooks just don’t get along: Most CRM platforms, quite frankly, don’t work very well with QuickBooks.
 They don’t integrate correctly, causing important QuickBooks transactions and customer information to go missing along the way.